andreybondarb/Deeppavlov-NER-task-with-a-precomposed-synthetic-dataset/README.md

 ### Deeppavlov NER task with a precomposed synthetic dataset.
+First notebook - generating synthetic dataset for named entity recognition.
-Training the Deeppavlov BERT neural network with a precomposed synthetic dataset for named entity recognition (NER) task in scraped Instagram text data.
+Second notebook - training the Deeppavlov BERT neural network on a precomposed synthetic dataset in google colab.